This Way Up cover art

 The debut book from the YouTube sensation and all-round cartographical nerds, The Map Men!

-Hello, we’re the Map Men and in the following pages, we’ve selected what we believe to be some of the very best wrong maps.
-Some of them are decades old, some are centuries old, and some are so recent they’re still being published today (or yesterday, if you’re reading this tomorrow).
+Hello, we're the Map Men, and in the following pages we've selected what we believe to be some of the very best wrong maps.
+Some of them are decades old, some are centuries old and some are so recent they're being published today (or yesterday, if you’re reading this tomorrow).

-They include colonial maps, collaborative maps, corporate maps, Soviet maps, pioneer maps, news maps and maps whose intended use was hijacked for a French surrealist political movement in the 1950s.
-We travel from the (nameless) streets of Kolkata to London King’s Cross (using a map of Paris), all in the name of cartographic chaos.
-Whether you’re an avid map junkie or simply ‘map-curious’, each chapter uncovers a unique tale of adventure, error and unexpected humour – as we attempt to answer the question: ‘What on earth happened here?’
+They include world maps, colonial maps, corporate maps, Soviet maps, pioneer maps, news maps and maps whose intended use was hijacked for a French surrealist political movement in the 1950s.
+Whether you’re an avid map junkie or simply ‘map-curious’, you will uncover a unique tale of adventure, error and unexpected humour in each chapter, as we attempt to answer the question: ‘What on earth happened here?’

-So ditch the compass (or open settings and tap ‘disable location services’) and set out on a journey with us, the Map Men, into a world of cartographic blunders and mappy mishaps.
+So, ditch the compass (or disable location services) and set out on a journey with us, the Map Men, into a world of cartographic chaos and mappy mishaps.

 Because the worst maps are the best maps.